Th3Nathan/Maze_Visualization/README.md

 [live](http://www.nathanvass.site/Maze_Visualization/)

 Displays visualizations of how different algorithms create mazes.
 Spaces the computer is "thinking" about expanding into are displayed in blue.
-Currently features a randomized approach, a depth first approach, and one using a random walker.
+Currently features a randomized approach, one using a heap, a depth first approach, and one using a random walker.

 ## Technologies
 - JavaScript